FlyMandi/river/README.md

 - project management, custom filetype

 ### Plans:
-- building an editor that's able to save & load models/projects
+- building an editor that's able to save & load river projects
 - learn and implement material shaders, compute shaders, etc
 - create an API to write games with (no scripting, pure C/C++)
 - provide API callbacks (like glfwSetFramebufferSizeCallback);